VINITCHAVARKAR/chatbot/README.md

 2. The web app serves as a helpdesk and utilizes the ChatGPT API as the NLP engine.
 3. Users can select a health condition and its severity from dropdown menus.
 4. The implemented chatbot allows users to have conversations and utilizes the ChatGPT API to generate responses based on the selected condition and severity.
 5. Overall, the project enables an interactive chat-based interface for users to seek assistance regarding their health conditions.

+Installation
+clone project
+"pip install python"
+"pip install flask"
+"flask --app test.py run"